 Align & link your mind, body & soul

 The full moon retreats are organised around the star signs and the full moon, they offer a three-day, two-night program designed and facilitated by some of the region’s leading holistic practitioners; who will take you on a journey to help release and find a new frequency.
 Start your day with yoga, enjoy nourishing meals, participate in a guided release, the drumming circle, fire ritual, a sound healing and self-guided nature walk.
-Check out when the next Laughing Buddha Retreat is being held.

 Our Must Dos for South Ballina!

-SUNSET PARADISE – Walk to Mobbs Bay at Sunset for some great photo opportunities and to spot eagles and dolphins.
+SUNSET PARADISE – Walk to Mobbs Bay at sunset for some great photo opportunities and to spot eagles and dolphins.

 NATURE LOVERS – Bring your binoculars for dolphin and whale spotting (in season) and bird watching.

 DAY TRIP – Set out for a day exploring along Tourist Drive 28.